WOMEN

 Later edition of these accounts of the lives of Eliza Astor Rumpff and Albertine Ida Gustavine de Stael-Holstein, Duchess de Broglie, preceded by an engraved portrait of the former and by Lydia Sigourney's poem "Transplanted Flowers."
 Memorialized more briefly are Mrs. Grandpierre and Mrs. Monod.
 Publisher's blind-stamped textured cloth, spine gilt-stamped; binding lightly worn, with spine gilt rubbed and dimmed.
 Front pastedown with bookplate of J.E.
 Vanderhoef, front free endpaper with early inked inscription of Susan A. Baker.
 Some foxing to endpapers and a few scattered spots to pages; internally mostly clean.
 (8958)

-Milkmaids, Bathing Beauties, Muses, Etc.
+Milkmaids, Bathing Beauties, Muses, ETC.

 Bamlach, Christian.
 Pudelnakerd erotische Szenen aus der Gründerzeit.
 Dortmund: Harenberg, © 1981.
 12mo (17.5 cm, 6.9").
 155, [5] pp.; illus.